|

 10. vantage

-place or situation affording some advantage (especially a comprehensive view or commanding perspective)
+place or situation affording some benefit

 Mark, king of Scotland, mark: